Heckabbe's Station: A forgotten stage stop?

 Discovering the Stage Stop

 Research began in 2010 in order to find the reasoning behind this.
 Through countless hours of pouring through maps, it was discovered that there was a fairly large stage stop on the old military road.
 This stage stop, named Heckabbe's Station, would have been located just south of Poteau.
-The earliest reference that has been found to this station was shortly after the Choctaw removals.
+The earliest reference that has been found to this station was shortly after the first Choctaw removals in 1832.

 Two other maps surfaced showing the same stage stop from different years, however, they were marked in different locations.
 Overlaying them on Google Earth maps only confused the matter further.